Pharmacy Residency and Fellowship Programs

-Fisher pharmacy residents gain real-world experience as consulting members of health care teams in a broad range of clinical settings.
+Fisher pharmacy residents and fellows gain real-world experience as consulting members of health care teams in a broad range of clinical settings.

 The pharmacy residency program at Fisher prepares graduates to become competent clinical pharmacists through experiences in a variety of health care settings.
 Over the twelve-month residencies, participants will become proficient in the pharmacotherapy management of most chronic disease states, as well as areas of quality improvement and research.
 Residents will serve as members of diverse health care teams in collaboration with physicians, medical residents, advanced practice providers, nurses, social workers, and insurance enrollers.